tjbaron/unity-star-renderer/README.md

 ## Technical overview

 Star size is tricky.
 It isn't based on distance, but relative magnitude (brightness).
-And relative magnitude varies depending on you position in the starfield.
+And relative magnitude varies depending on your position in the star field.
 With about 120,000 stars, and the goal of flying at any speed performance is key.
 Relative magnitude is recalculated in the graphics shader for each star every frame.
 Then, based on this magnitude a star size is chosen.
 This sounds compute intensive - and it would be on a CPU.
 But in a shader it runs amazingly fast.

 Each star is rendered near the camera's far clip plane, so there's no worries of other scene objects rendering behind the stars.

-Because you can fly as fast as you want through the whole starfield all ~120,000 stars need to be loaded up at all times.
+Because you can fly as fast as you want through the whole star field all ~120,000 stars need to be loaded up at all times.
 Even the dimmest star will be bright if you're close enough to it!
 You'll be rendering around 240,000 very simple polygons separate into about 24 meshes.
 But again, performance doesn't seem to be an issue - even if you're targeting a 500fps (something else in your game will likely be your bottleneck).